inren/inren-elevation/README.md

-and db.mysql.properties which cantains your database settings:
+and db.mysql.properties which captains your database settings:

 > jdbc.driverClassName=com.mysql.jdbc.Driver